 This particular day the weather was good.
 The people were unusually friendly.
 I was in a great mood.
 We were living our best life.

-The trails in Central Park are vast!
+Central Park: The trails in Central Park are vast!
 If you don’t have a specific destination that’s fine, but you could wander all day.
-We were enjoying our wandering and exploring when my cousin Rochelle called to see if I wanted to meet up with her at the Metropolitan Museum of Art in a couple of hours.
+We were enjoying our wandering and exploring the park.
+We walked to Bethsaida Terrace and Belvedere Park.
+My cousin Rochelle called to see if we wanted to meet up with her at the Metropolitan Museum of Art in a couple of hours.
 I confirmed with the kids and was secretly overjoyed because that is my favorite museum of all time.
 We had not been there since winter break of 2013, five years earlier!
 It was time to revisit.
 We stopped and got some chicken parm sandwiches, chips and drinks and had a picnic outside of the MET.
 This building is easy to enjoy even from the outside.
 It's not the most popular museum in NY for nothing.
 We sat on a wall by the play ground eating and taking in the moment.
 I was trying to kill time and wait for Rochelle but we decided to go in and get started.